Access our First Foods® Database in the Solid Starts App.

 Avoid the common pitfalls that can lead to picky eating.
 See our Do’s and Don’ts of Raising a Happy, Independent Eater.

-Pomelo is also associated with phytophotodermatitis, a skin condition that occurs when a person gets the juice from the fruit on the skin and doesn't wash it off.
+Citrus fruits, like pomelo, are associated with phytophotodermatitis, a skin condition that occurs when a person gets the juice from the fruit on the skin and doesn't wash it off.
 Compounds in the juice are activated by the sun and cause a pigmented, itchy, and occasionally blistering and painful rash on the skin.
 Cleansing the skin after citrus contact and using sun protection can help to prevent the phytophotodermatitis rash.

 Note that pomelo contains compounds that can negatively interact with certain medications.
 If your child is taking medication, consult with a pediatrician or pediatric dietitian or nutritionist before serving pomelo.